Charles-Chrismann/dynamic-readme/README.md

 disable game schedule if not runned

 add possibiity to disable games (gameboy service should not save if not displayed) & support for resume

+add theme configuration with colors and style buttons